 When your total loan amount is reached, payments of the loan to you will stop.
 You will be asked if you wish to change the value of your guaranteed amount or rearrange your financial assets in order to continue in the Pension Loans Scheme.

-You can offer any real estate which you own in Australia as security for the loan.
+You can offer real estate which you and/or your partner own in Australia as security for the loan.
 This includes the home in which you live.
+If your property is owned with someone other than your partner, jointly or as tenants in common, DVA may not accept the property as security for the loan.
 When you apply for the loan, the property which you choose to be used as security is valued on behalf of DVA.
 If the loan is approved, the property will be valued annually during the life of the loan.

 A debt to the Commonwealth is registered against the property or properties which you offer as security for the loan.
 This is done by the Commonwealth placing a charge on the property.
 The cost of placing the charge must be paid by you.
 This may be paid up front or can be added to the loan amount.